-- Endpoint (in which case service and region must be None) - Service and region (in which endpoint must be None) - Service (in which case endpoint and region must be None)
+- Endpoint (in which case service and region must be None) - Service and region (in which endpoint must be None)

-Remove all the policy associations with the specific endpoint.
+• Service (in which case endpoint and region must be None)

-abstract delete_association_by_policy(policy_id)
+abstract delete_association_by_endpoint(endpoint_id) Remove all the policy associations with the specific endpoint.

-Remove all the policy associations with the specific policy.
+abstract delete_association_by_policy(policy_id) Remove all the policy associations with the specific policy.